 It is often said that both Sri Lanka and Belgium, where the SME sector is prominent, presents a better fit to do business.
 Going by the trend set in recent years, it could be said that Belgian business persons and tourists have 'voted with their feet' for Sri Lanka.
-This trend has been supported by the Government of Belgium through its positive travel advisories, improved country risk ratings, enhanced export credit facilities and continuing to be an active partner in Sri Lanka promotional events.
-The Government of Sri Lanka, through varied initiatives, like the Tourism initiative, the Expo, facilitating bi-lateral business community visits and also by having a strong and consistent representation in Brussels through its Embassy, has ensured the necessary follow through, from the first point of contact.
+This trend has been supported by the Government of Belgium through its positive travel advisories, improved country risk ratings, enhanced export credit facilities and continuing to be an active participant in Sri Lanka promotional events "

-In addition to taking the lead in organising the "big" events, the Embassy also has a database of information that investors and business leaders needs to make informed decisions.
-With its direct linkages to Sri Lankan government bodies such as the Board of Investments (BOI), the Export Development Board (EDB), the Ceylon Tea Board (CTB) and the Sri Lanka Tourism Promotion Bureau (SLTPB), The Embassy provides a "one-stop-shop" here in Brussels for potential business partners and investors interested in doing business with, or in, Sri Lanka.
+embassy also has a database of information that investors and business leaders need to make informed decisions.
+With its direct linkages to Sri Lankan Government bodies such as the Board of Investments (BOI), the Export Development Board (EDB), the Ceylon Tea Board (CTB) and the Sri Lanka Tourism Promotion Bureau (SLTPB), the embassy provides a 'one-stop-shop' here in Brussels for potential business partners and investors interested in doing business with, or in, Sri Lanka.